 Instructions

-- Preheat oven to 350 °F. Line a 9x5-inch loaf pan with unbleached parchment paper using a 5-inch wide strip and a 9-inch wide strip, criss-crossed in the pan to cover bottom and sides.
+- Preheat oven to 350 °F. Line a 9x5-inch loaf pan with parchment paper and set aside.

 - In a large bowl, add the mashed bananas (you can mash them right in the bowl), eggs, nut butter, melted coconut oil and vanilla.
 Mix wet ingredients until fully combined.

-- Add the coconut flour, baking soda, baking powder, cinnamon, nutmeg and sea salt.
+- Add the coconut flour, shredded coconut, baking soda, baking powder, cinnamon, nutmeg and sea salt.
 Combine dry ingredients without over mixing.

 - Pour into prepared pan, scraping all batter with a silicone spatula, and smooth evenly.

-- For the streusel topping, in the same bowl or small bowl combine chopped walnuts, 1 tablespoon melted coconut oil and ½ teaspoon cinnamon.
-Sprinkle the walnut topping onto the loaf.
+- For the walnut topping, in the same bowl or small bowl combine chopped walnuts, shredded coconut, melted coconut oil and ground cinnamon.
+Sprinkle the walnut crumble on top of the loaf.

-- Bake in preheated oven for 50-60 minutes, or until a toothpick inserted in the center of the loaf comes out clean.
+- Bake in preheated oven for 50-60 minutes, or until a toothpick inserted in the center of the loaf comes out clean or with few crumbs.

 Notes